wanelo/image-server/README.md

 ### Required

-- deploy on smartos
-- chef cookbook for deployment
-- configure fastly

 - Move default compression to configuration
 - Optimize image generation.
 Make files smaller.
 Want to replicate all current configurations.
 - Limit the number of simultaneous manta uploads.
 Channels can be used instead of go routines.